Thomas Aquinas: Nature of Jesus Christ

-With respect to Paul's assertion that Christ, "though he was in the form of God ... emptied himself" (Philippians 2:6–7) in becoming human, Thomas offered an articulation of divine kenosis that has informed much subsequent Catholic Christology.
+With respect to Paul the Apostle's assertion that Christ, "though he was in the form of God ... emptied himself" (Philippians 2:6–7) in becoming human, Thomas offered an articulation of divine kenosis that has informed much subsequent Catholic Christology.
 Following the Council of Nicaea, Augustine of Hippo, as well as the assertions of Scripture, Thomas held the doctrine of divine immutability.
 Hence, in becoming human, there could be no change in the divine person of Christ.
 For Thomas, "the mystery of Incarnation was not completed through God being changed in any way from the state in which He had been from eternity, but through His having united Himself to the creature in a new way, or rather through having united it to Himself."

 Similarly, Thomas explained that Christ "emptied Himself, not by putting off His divine nature, but by assuming a human nature."
 For Thomas, "the divine nature is sufficiently full, because every perfection of goodness is there.
 But human nature and the soul are not full, but capable of fulness, because it was made as a slate not written upon.
 Therefore, human nature is empty."
 Thus, when Paul indicates that Christ "emptied himself" this is to be understood in light of his assumption of a human nature.

-In short "Christ had a real body of the same nature of ours, a true rational soul, and, together with these, perfect Deity".
+In short, "Christ had a real body of the same nature of ours, a true rational soul, and, together with these, perfect Deity".
 Thus, there is both unity (in his one hypostasis) and composition (in his two natures, human and Divine) in Christ.